notaryproject/specifications/scenarios.md

 ### Scenario #11: Using a default trusted key

-If a user does not have a specific key, verified using a third party system, they will need to determine the trusted signing key(s) for an artifact using a secure default method.
+If a user does not have a specific key for a given artifact, verified using a third party system, they will need to determine the trusted signing key(s) for an artifact using a secure default method.

-1. The user determines the default trusted key(s) for a specific artifact using information available on the registry.
+1. The user determines the default trusted key(s) for a specific artifact using information available on the registry, using delegations from a trusted root key.
 1. The user downloads and verifies an artifact using Notary v2 and the default trusted key(s)

 **Implications of this requirement**

-1. Users must be able to obtain per-package trusted keys.
+1. Users must be able to obtain per-package trusted keys, verified by a trusted root.

-### Scenario #12: Using multiple registries
+### Scenario #12: Using multiple roots of trust

-A user using multiple registries will want to ensure artifacts are downloaded from the intended registry.
-For example, if an artifact is supposed to be downloaded from their private registry, they never want to download a version from a public registry.
-Additionally, they may always want to look in their private registry first, and so want an enforced ordering of registries.
+A user using multiple registries will want to ensure artifacts are verified using the correct root of trust.
+For example, if an artifact is supposed to be signed by a key delegated to their private registry, they never want to download a version signed by a key from a public registry.
+Additionally, they may always want to look for artifacts signed by their private registry key first, and so want an enforced ordering of roots of trust.

-1. The user attempts to download and verify a package from registries in priority order.
+1. The user attempts to download and verify a package using roots of trust in priority order.
-1. Notary v2 verifies that each specific artifact may be downloaded from a given registry during validation using the user's configuration information.
+1. Notary v2 verifies that each specific artifact may be verified using a given root of trust during validation using the user's configuration information.

 **Implications of this requirement**

-1. Users must be able to prioritize each registry that they use.
+1. Users must be able to prioritize each root of trust that they use.
-1. Users must be able to specify that a particular artifact may only be downloaded from a particular registry or set of registries.
+1. Users must be able to specify that a particular artifact may only be verified using a key delegated from a given root of trust.

 ## Open Discussions